-Support for learning difficulties may be required when young people learn at a slower pace than their peers, even with appropriate differentiation.
+Support for learning difficulties may be required when young people learn at a slower pace than their peers, even with appropriate adaptive teaching.

-Learning difficulties cover a wide range of needs, including Moderate Learning Difficulties (MLD), Severe Learning Difficulties (SLD) where children and young people are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication.
+Learning difficulties cover a wide range of needs, including Moderate Learning Difficulties (MLD) where children and young people are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication.